EpicCash/epic-payment-processor/README.md

 # Epic Payment Processor
 Methodology for Using Epic Cash to Settle Merchant Invoicing

-If you mention in the interview my Payment Processing Solution, we should clarify the difference between POS and PPS.
-Too many people want Epic to have a 'Point of Sale' system that don't understand what POS is.
-POS is an inventory control system with the ability to generate a sales invoice, customized for each merchant's specific situation.
+A typical Point of Sale Systemis an inventory control system with the ability to generate a sales invoice, customized for each merchant's specific situation.
 It does not function as a Payment Processor.

 Settling the Invoice is the job of a separate Payment Processing System.
 This could be as simple as a cash drawer attached to a computer or an integrated cash register that settles the transaction with cash.
 For 99% of most transactions, they are settled using a bank's Merchant Terminal to process a CC and settle the invoice with Credit (haha, reverse logic there, it's personal debt).
 Small businesses can tell the banks to go screw and use something like Square (I do) with no monthly fees and fixed rate that is taken out of the transaction before it hits your account.
 Still uses card swipe or chip reader.